Silk Road — Ancient Trade Routes That Connected the East and West

 Emperor Liu Bang led his army to fight back and failed in that war.

-Afterward, the Han Empire sent many gifts and some princesses in exchange for peace, but Xiongnu still frequently implemented robberies on northern borders and caused huge losses.
+Afterward, the Han Empire sent many gifts and some princesses in exchange for peace, but the Xiongnu still frequently implemented robberies on northern borders and caused huge losses.

 Golden Crown of the King of Xiongnu — Inner Mongolia Museum (Photo by Dongmaiying)